BookStackApp/website/content/docs/admin/updates.md

 The below lists things you may need to be aware of when upgrading to a newer version of BookStack.

+#### Updating to v21.08 or higher

+**Config & Administration** - The introduction of multi-factor authentication brings the first use of encryption in the platform.
+  This uses the `APP_KEY` value in your `.env` file.
+Ensure you have this stored safely since it would be required if you ever restore/migrate your instance to another system.

+**Security/Exports** - During this release cycle it was highlighted that server-side request forgery could be achieved via the
+  PDF export system.
+External fetching in the default PDF renderer has been disabled by default.
+The WKHTMLtoPDF renderer will now not be used if active.
+Either of these changes can be overridden by setting `ALLOW_UNTRUSTED_SERVER_FETCHING=true` in your `.env` file.
+  This should only be used were only trusted users can create and export content.
+To support this we've added permissions that allow disabling of exports per role.

+**Security/Authentication** - A slight change was made in relation to how email addresses are confirmed.
+Email confirmations are now primarily checked at point-of-login rather than being checked on every request.
+Enabling email confirmation, or email domain restrictions, may no longer take action on unconfirmed users right away in the future.

 #### Updating to v21.04 or higher